Overview

 FAQs

-Integration Manager in Alchemer and API permissions in AWS Lambda.
+Integration Manager in Alchemer and API permissions in AWS Lambda or IAM.

 When the workflow triggers and reaches the integration step.